rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 Subsequent ``RewriteRule`` patterns are matched against the output of the last matching ``RewriteRule``.

-It is assumed, at this point, that you've already read the chapter `Introduction to Regular Expressions`_, and/or are familiar with what a regular expression is, and how to craft one.
+It is assumed, at this point, that you've already read the chapter :ref:`Introduction to Regular Expressions`, and/or are familiar with what a regular expression is, and how to craft one.

 Target
 ``````